h0mbre/h0mbre.github.io/_posts/2019-06-01-LTER_SEH_Success.md

 2. We're going to manipulate the `EAX` register with `SUB` and `ADD` instructions so that it eventually holds the value of our intended 4 byte payload,
 3. We're going to push that value onto the stack so that `ESP` is pointing to it.

 As VelloSec put it lightly, manual encoding each 4 byte string can be tedious (especially if at some point you have to encode an entire reverse shell payload).
 Luckily, @ihack4falafel (Hashim Jawad) has created an amazing encoder called [Slink](https://github.com/ihack4falafel/Slink) for us to use.
-His encoder uses more `ADD` instructions but abuses the same wrap around concept.
+His encoder uses more `ADD` instructions.

 Let's show an example of how to use the tool with the test payload: `\xfe\xcf\xff\xe3`